racket/racket/racket/src/README.txt

     documentation.

-    For a `--prefix` build, unless `--enable-sharezo` is specified, "compiled" directories containin ".zo" files are moved from "share" to "lib" as the last step of installation.
+    For a `--prefix` build, unless `--enable-sharezo` is specified, "compiled" directories containing ".zo" files are moved from "share" to "lib" as the last step of installation.
 (The "config.rktd" file is updated so that `current-compile-file-roots` is initialized to find the relocated ".zo" files.)
 For Racket BC,